AdaCore/why3/doc/manpages.rst

 .. program:: why3 replay

-The ``replay`` command is meant to execute the proofs stored in a Why3 session file, as produced by the IDE.
+The :program:`why3 replay` command is meant to execute the proofs stored in a Why3 session file, as produced by the IDE.
 Its main purpose is to play non-regression tests.
 For instance, :file:`examples/regtests.sh` is a script that runs regression tests on all the examples.